Scottish spaceport's prototype rocket unveiled

 Scottish Land Court approval, which was also required as the proposed development is on crofting land, was granted the following year.

-While the project has the support of the local Melness Crofters' Estate, it had faced opposition from some residents in the area as well as billionaires Anders and Anne Holch Povlsen who own land near the site.
+While the project has the support of the local Melness Crofters' Estate, it had faced opposition from some residents in the area as well as billionaires Anders and Anne Holch Povlsen, who own land near the site.

 One of the Povlsen's companies, Wildland Ltd, lodged an unsuccessful legal challenge against the project.